haskellfoundation/error-message-index/message-index/messages/GHC-13218/illegalKindSignature/index.md

 ---
-title: <insert a title for this example here>
+title: Illegal kind signature for Void1 data type
+order: 0
 ---

 In this example, the data type declaration for the `Void1` data type was annotated with the kind signature `* %1 -> *`.